 Indications that FGM may be about to take place include:

-- A child may confide to a professional that she is to have a ‘special procedure’ or to attend a 'coming of age' ceremony or party;
+- a girl confides to a professional that she is to have a ‘special procedure’ or to attend a special occasion to ‘become a woman’;

 Indication that FGM may have already taken place include: